emmy-1/Y-Combinator_datapipline/README.md

 Deploy Your Project Locally
 ===========================

-1. Start Airflow on your local machine by running 'astro dev start'.
+1. Start Airflow on your local machine by running `astro dev start`.

 This command will spin up 4 Docker containers on your machine, each for a different Airflow component: